 Admission to candidature for the Graduate Diploma in Peace and Conflict Studies requires:

-(a) a bachelor’s degree with a minimum credit (60%) average, from the University of Sydney, with a major in the humanities or social sciences, or an equivalent qualification; or
+(a) a bachelor’s degree with a minimum 60 percent average calculated over the whole degree, from the University of Sydney, with a major in the humanities or social sciences, or an equivalent qualification or

-(b) completion of the Graduate Certificate in Peace and Conflict Studies with a minimum credit (65%) average, or an equivalent qualification.
+(b) completion of the Graduate Certificate in Peace and Conflict Studies with a minimum credit (65 percent) average, or an equivalent qualification.

 How to apply